faizaamoodi/PhishNet/README.md

 Testing from there is done through the cmd line.
-Install all the requirements (requirements are mnot updated, so if anyone wants to update them, you are welcome to) and run the script in the 'backend directory' still a mess, as I am still training the model.
+Install all the requirements (requirements are mnot updated, so if anyone wants to update them, you are welcome to) and run the script in the 'backend directory'
+The code is still a mess, as I am still training the model.
 Goodluck!!!